Freddie Mercury: Personality

 When asked by Melody Maker in 1981 if rock stars should use their power to try to shape the world for the better, Mercury responded, "Leave that to the politicians.
 Certain people can do that kind of thing, but very few.
 John Lennon was one.
 Because of his status, he could do that kind of preaching and affect people's thoughts.
 But to do this you have to have a certain amount of intellect and magic together, and the John Lennons are few and far between.
 People with mere talent, like me, have not got the ability or power."
-Mercury dedicated a song to the former member of The Beatles.
-The song, "Life Is Real (Song for Lennon)", is included in the 1982 album Hot Space.
+Mercury dedicated the song "Life Is Real (Song for Lennon)", from the 1982 album Hot Space, to Lennon.
 Mercury did occasionally express his concerns about the state of the world in his lyrics.
 His most notable "message" songs are "Under Pressure", "Is This the World We Created...?" (a song which Mercury and May performed at Live Aid, and also featured in Greenpeace – The Album), "There Must Be More to Life Than This", "The Miracle" (a song May called "one of Freddie's most beautiful creations") and "Innuendo".
+According to the 1998 biography Freddie Mercury: An intimate memoir by the man who knew him best, written by his long-term personal assistant Peter Freestone, Mercury abhorred bands like U2 for using their celebrity status to put over their political views.
+He was also unaware of Mercury ever voting in any election, but he was always interested in Freestone's voting and the politics at the time.
+Freestone wrote that Mercury would have favoured a Conservative government if he had voted, due to the 1970s Labour government's high income taxation, but that he never voiced his political opinions as he thought they were "relevant only to the individual".

 Mercury cared for at least ten cats throughout his life, including: Tom, Jerry, Oscar, Tiffany, Dorothy, Delilah, Goliath, Miko, Romeo, and Lily.
 He was against the inbreeding of cats for specific features and all except for Tiffany and Lily, both given as gifts, were adopted from the Blue Cross.
 Mercury "placed as much importance on these beloved animals as on any human life", and showed his adoration by having the artist Ann Ortman paint portraits of each of them.
 Mercury wrote a song for Delilah, "his favourite cat of all", which appeared on the Queen album Innuendo.
 Mercury dedicated his liner notes in his 1985 solo album Mr. Bad Guy to Jerry and his other cats.
 It reads, "This album is dedicated to my cat Jerry—also Tom, Oscar, and Tiffany and all the cat lovers across the universe—screw everybody else!"